jevad/NLTKinstallForNlpClass/README.md

 ```
 Pip isn't magic -- it needs to get the packages from somewhere, so, if you're not hooked up to the internet, you'll get an error.
 (There is a way to have Pip install packages from a local repository -- you can google about that if you're interested.)

 Pip does, however, do quite a bit of work for you.
-Notice how, when you installed NLTK, Pip installed other libraries too (like the six library that gave some folks difficulty)!
-Those libraries are dependencies that NLTK needs to operate properly.
+Notice how, when you installed NLTK, Pip checked to see if other libraries also needed to be installed (like the six library that gave some folks difficulty)!
 The `--upgrade` flag tells Pip to update NLTK if it is already installed but not at the latest version.
 If we want to see what libraries have been installed by Pip, we use the `list` target:
 ```
 pip list
 ```